Grant funding for community projects in Shetland

 How long does this take?

-There are 2 stages to the process:
+For grants of more than £25,000, there are 2 stages to the process:

 Important information